seccodingguy/Team1---Project2/README.md

 ## Contributors

-- **Work colaberation was handled in a group consistency effort for every part of our project**
+- **Work collaberation was handled in a group consistency effort for every part of our project**

 - **Mark Wireman**
 - **Lauren Belling**